Connector. Protector. Activator.

 Advocacy and Public Policy

-We work in partnership with communities to identify and advocate for policy and system changes centered in racial and social justice to ensure equity and accountability to support infant vitality.
+We work in partnership with communities to identify and advocate for policy and system changes to support infant vitality.
 Learn more

 Sponsorships & Grants